shpegun60/Preprocessor/README.md

 # Preprocessor
- *  PREPROCESSOR - a library for invoking the devil in the C99 or later programming language
+ * PREPROCESSOR - a library that allows you to summon the devil or other evil spirits in the programming language C99 or later

  # Supporeted Compilers:
  *      MSVC: After Visual Studio 2019 verion 16.6;	Compiler version after--> msvc v19.26,